cfw-guide/cemu.cfw.guide/docs/dumping-games.md

 To do this, we're going to run a dumping application through the Wii U browser to transfer your games to a USB storage device or SD card.

-If your games are stored on USB storage, it may be faster to use the [DumpsterU](https://github.com/GaryOderNichts/DumpsterU) tool instead.

 ## Requirements

 - A FAT32 formatted USB storage device or SD card